Cutting A Fruit Wedding Cake: A Step-By-Step Guide

 shunbridal

-To cut a fruit wedding cake into a grid, you'll need a sharp serrated knife with a long, thin blade, a flat cutting board, and a damp cloth.
-A sharp bread knife can also work.
+To cut a fruit wedding cake, you will need a sharp serrated knife with a long thin blade, a flat cutting board and a damp cloth.
+A sharp serrated knife with a long blade is essential; a good sharp bread knife is usually suitable.
+Ornamental knives used for the cake-cutting ceremony are not sharp enough.
+Using a blunt knife will make the cake crumble!

 shunbridal